Attoric/MemGPT-Discord/README.md

 2. Run `npm ci`
 3. copy `example-config.json` to  `config.json` and fill in the variables for your environment
 4. Run `node index.js`

+# Contributing

+Feel free to open a PR if you'd like to contribute to the project.
+We're always looking for more people to help out!
+I am also fairly new to this so if you see something that could be done better please let me know!